fjl/p2p-drafts/dns-discovery.md

 operator of a large list can delegate maintenance to other list providers.
 If two node lists link to each other, users can use either list and get nodes from both.

+# References

+1. The base64 and base32 encodings used to represent binary data are defined in RFC 4648 (https://tools.ietf.org/html/rfc4648).
+No padding is used for base32.

 # Copyright